 - Over the past ten years, St. Vrain’s overall on-time graduation rate has increased 14 percent while the on-time Hispanic graduation rate has increased 30.8 percent.

 - The overall district dropout rate has decreased 1.5 percent to a rate of 0.8 percent.
 The Hispanic student dropout rate has decreased 3.4 percent to a rate of 1.4 percent.

 - For the past two years, the district has had no expulsions, down from 39 expulsions ten years ago.

 - Student engagement in athletics, activities, and the arts has increased 25 percent over the past four years.

-If you have questions about the equity in St. Vrain Valley Schools, please do not hesitate to reach out to our equity team leads.
+If you have questions about the equity, please do not hesitate to reach out to us.